sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/mental-health/index.md

 - [**Manager Wellbeing One Pager**](https://docs.google.com/presentation/d/1b922F2o4cUoluIx-lOzQph_LZSas2Jl1dNdJ4awyAls/edit?usp=sharing) - For people managers to begin unpacking how to have conversations around mental wellbeing and to model best practices in regeneration and taking time off.
 - [**Employee Wellbeing One Pager**](https://docs.google.com/presentation/d/147Fh7XKy2VvNWZmtyLLpQb1tei1A1267nUTlhKuj2xM/edit?usp=sharing) - For teammates to assess if they might be falling into patterns of burnout, and how to triage effectively by escalating to your manager and others.

-- [**How to use Modern Health: Sourcegraph Demo**](https://drive.google.com/file/d/1xA479OHsthciuRk1VR7xaqI0gGIaNsl3/view?usp=sharing) - For teammates to understand more about our Employee Assistance Program, Modern Health.

 **_Preventative resources:_**